Why Does Spray Paint Bubble

 If you live in an area with extreme temperatures, your paint may start to bubble during hot weather or when exposed to direct sunlight.
 This happens because the heat causes the molecules in the paint to expand, which creates bubbles on the surface.
 You can avoid this by storing your cans of spray paint in a cool, dark place until you’re ready to use them.

-READ MORE: Does Kroger Sell Spray Paint
+READ MORE: Can You Brush on Spray Paint

 If you notice that your spray paint is bubbling on wood, there are a few things you can do to fix it.
 First, try sanding down the affected area and repainting it.
 If that doesn’t work, you might need to strip off all of the old paint and start from scratch.